-Should your foreign business have a presence in Spain, it is important to keep on top of all public holidays from a HR compliance perspective.
-For ease, we’ve summarised the national public holidays that are observed throughout the country in 2021.
+Should your foreign business have a presence in Spain or you’re looking to expand your business to Spain, it is important to keep on top of all public holidays from an HR compliance perspective.
+For ease, we’ve summarised the national public holidays that are observed throughout the country in 2025.
 Read on to find out more about them.

 January